Alicepinch/bakemyday/README.md

 #### Register account (Allauth)
 - New users can register an account
 #### Login to account (Allauth)
-- Existing users can log into their account
+- Existing users can log in to their account
 #### Session cookie
-- Once user is logged in/ creates an account their information is stored in a session cookie until they log out
+- Once a user is logged in/ creates an account their information is stored in a session cookie until they log out
 #### Personal profile page
-- Displays user details and order history of user logged in
+- Displays user details and order history of a user logged in
 #### Update password (Allauth)
 -  Logged in users can change their password if their current password is correct and the two new passwords they enter match with allauth
 #### All Products page